About Our School

 Texas Tech University Health Sciences Center School of Allied Health Sciences is dedicated to providing a high-quality, student-centered learning environment that seeks, through continuous quality improvement, to achieve the highest levels of excellence in teaching, research and clinical service, while fostering in our students the professional insight and service-oriented compassion that will enable them to excel in merging "high tech and high touch" throughout their professional careers.

 From its first class of eighteen students in 1983, the School has grown steadily over the past twenty-five years.
-With campuses in Amarillo, Lubbock, Midland and Odessa, the School now serves over 900 students enrolled in sixteen different degree programs at the doctoral, masters and baccalaureate degree levels.
+With campuses in Amarillo, Lubbock, Midland and Odessa, the School now serves over 1400 students enrolled in nineteen different graduate and undergraduate programs.
 We’ve been pioneers in a number of programs, from offering the first Doctor of Audiology program west of the Mississippi, to having the first Master of Science in Molecular Pathology in the country.
 The School of Allied Health Sciences’ goal has been to increase academic opportunities for the people of West Texas by offering quality education that meets the needs of our region and to turn out graduates who may choose to stay in this area and contribute to the quality of health and life in West Texas.

-Academic degree programs offered include Doctor of Audiology (Au.D.); Doctor of Philosphy in Communication Sciences & Disorders (Ph.D); Doctor of Philosophy in Rehabilitation Sciences (Ph.D., RS); Doctor of Physical Therapy (DPT); Doctor of Science in Physical Therapy (Sc.D., PT); Master of Science degrees in Molecular Pathology, Clinical Practice Management, and Speech-Language Pathology; professional Masters' degrees in Athletic Training (MAT), Occupational Therapy (MOT), Physical Therapy (MPT), Physician Assistant Studies (MPAS), and Rehabilitation Counseling (MRC); and Bachelor of Science degrees in Clinical Laboratory Science, Speech, Language and Hearing Sciences, and Clinical Services Management.
+Academic degree programs offered include Doctor of Audiology (Au.D.); Doctor of Philosophy in Communication Sciences & Disorders (Ph.D); Doctor of Philosophy in Rehabilitation Sciences (Ph.D., RS); Doctor of Physical Therapy (DPT); Doctor of Science in Physical Therapy (Sc.D., PT); Master of Science degrees in Molecular Pathology, Clinical Practice Management, and Speech-Language Pathology; professional Masters' degrees in Athletic Training (MAT), Occupational Therapy (MOT), Physician Assistant Studies (MPAS), and Rehabilitation Counseling (MRC); and Bachelor of Science degrees in Clinical Laboratory Science, Speech, Language and Hearing Sciences, Clinical Services Management, and Health Sciences.

 Personnel shortages continue in many of the Allied Health Sciences professions.
 Shortages are most acute in the clinical laboratory sciences, and for speech-language pathologists, audiologists and physician assistants.
 Increasing demands for physical therapists and occupational therapists are projected for the foreseeable future to meet the needs of an aging population.
 Similarly, the demand for certified and licensed athletic trainers is expected to grow dramatically within our society.